How is my credit score calculated?

 A derogatory mark is a negative point on a credit score which generally indicates that a credit repayment has been paid as agreed to.
 An example of this would be missing a payment or bankruptcy.
 A derogatory mark can stay on your credit report for up to 10 years.
 This will in-turn, hurt your score.
 The amount of time that a derogatory mark stays on your credit report depends on what type of mark it is.
 There are certain steps that you can take if there is a derogatory mark on your credit report.
 Firstly, if the derogatory mark is an error, you can dispute it.
 This can be done by sending an email to firstname.lastname@example.org or call 0861 51 41 31 to chat to a friendly consultant.
 If the derogatory mark is correct you can still improve your credit situation.
 You can do this by making payments on the accounts that are overdue.
 You also need to ensure that you consistently make your minimum credit payments on time.
 Fortunately, if you start taking the right steps to building a solid credit history, your credit score should start to rebound after 2 years.

-What are medium impacts to my credit score?
+What has a medium impact to my credit score?

 This factor looks at how long you’ve had and managed credit accounts.
 Although this factor is not typically one of the most important factors, it does give creditors piece of mind when they see that you’ve managed credit responsibly over a longer period.
 Closing credit accounts could also negatively affect your credit score, as the age of your credit accounts is calculated by looking at the average of all your accounts.

-What are the lowest impacts to my credit score?
+What has the lowest impact to my credit score?

 A hard inquiry usually happens when you apply for a new form of credit and the credit providers do a look-up on your credit score.
 If you apply for multiple forms of credit, there will be a lot of hard inquiries, as it indicates that you are in serious need of credit.
 Luckily, this impact on your credit score will be short-lived if you make all your credit payments on time.